FAQ

 -

 For each version of TOS HDDRIVER supports the respective maximum partition size.
 TOS 1.00-1.02 supports partitions of up to 256 MiB, TOS 1.04-3.06 of up to 512 MiB, TOS 4.0x of up to 1 GiB.
 These sizes are also valid for boot partitions and TOS/Windows compatible partitions.
-With MagiC the non-boot partition size can be up to 2 GiB.
-In addition MiNT and MagiC support filesystems (FAT32/ext2) with partition sizes up to 2 TiB.
+With MagiC, the non-boot partition size can be up to 1 GiB.
+When partitioning with maximum size, you should stay right under the respective limits, i.e. 255.9 MiB, 511.9 MiB or 1023.9 MiB.
+MiNT and MagiC support filesystems (FAT32/ext2) with partition sizes up to 2 TiB.
+Note that these values are based on 1024 bytes per KiB, not on 1000 bytes per KB.
+In HDDRUTIL you can configure the preferred unit.

 -